rakhaguevara/zenloop_v2.0/README.md

 ## 👨‍💻 Contributors
 This project was developed as part of the Google Solution Challenge 2025 by:
 - Rakha Dzikra Guevara - Project Manager (Hacker, Hipster, Hustler)
-- Hilmy Andrian S
+- Hilmy Andrian S  - Hacker
-- M Bintang Satriaji E
+- M Bintang Satriaji E - Hipster
-- Prima Uziel Nasution
+- Prima Uziel Nasution - Hacker

 ## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed by BuzzerPDI Team

 ## 🙏 Acknowledgements
 - Informatic Expo 2025